H. Jones: Falklands War

 Jones was on holiday in France when he heard the news of the invasion of the Falklands.
 He had just returned from training in Kenya, and his battalion, 2nd Battalion The Parachute Regiment (2 PARA), was earmarked for deployment for Belize.

 Jones' battalion was attached, alongside 3 PARA, to reinforce 3 Commando Brigade Royal Marines, the first major infantry formation to be sent south.
-During the Battle of Goose Green, an attack against entrenched Argentinian positions, with his unit pinned down by heavy fire from MAG machine guns and FAL automatic rifles, he led a charge against the nearest position.
-He was killed while doing so but the Argentinian unit surrendered shortly afterwards.
+During the Battle of Goose Green, an attack against entrenched Argentine positions, with his unit pinned down by heavy fire from MAG machine guns and FAL automatic rifles, he led a charge against the nearest position.
+He was killed while doing so but the Argentine unit surrendered shortly afterwards.
 For his actions he was posthumously awarded the Victoria Cross.

 Command of 2 PARA passed to Major Chris Keeble.
 Jones' body was buried in a battlefield grave at Ajax Bay on 30 May.
 After the war it was exhumed and re-buried at the Blue Beach War Cemetery in San Carlos on 25 October 1982.

 Spencer Fitz-Gibbon, a former TA Para officer and military theorist, wrote in 1995 that, despite his undoubted courage, Jones did more to hinder than to help 2 Para, losing sight of the overall battle picture and failing to allow his sub-unit commanders to exercise mission command, before his fatal attempt to lead "A" Company forward from the position where they had become bogged down.

 Margaret Thatcher said "his life was lost, but his death was the turning point in the battle."
 The battle demonstrated the UK's increasingly unquestionable military superiority, quelling concerns about possible defeat, and led to the release of 112 civilians who had been imprisoned in the local community hall for the best part of a month.